-The development plan includes the reclamation of further land adjacent to that which was reclaimed previously for the facilities that exist today.
+The Fraser Straits Marina layout plan includes the reclamation of further land adjacent to that which was reclaimed previously for the facilities that exist today.
 Current lessees at Norman Point include the Barnacles Café and Lifestyle Holidays businesses which are owned by the proponents; as well as the Tin Can Bay Coast Guard and the Tin Can Bay Yacht Club.
 Public facilities include the boat ramp as well as car and boat trailer parking.

-The proposed development is consistent with the objectives of the Wide Bay Integrated Transport Plan 2002-2020 and the Coastal Planning Policy (2001) in the State Coastal Management Plan.
+The proposed Fraser Straits Marina is consistent with the objectives of the Wide Bay Integrated Transport Plan 2002-2020 and the Queensland Coastal Plan

 WIDE BAY INTEGRATED TRANSPORT PLAN 2002-2020

 The development of a second marina in the Snapper Creek Boat Harbour to service Tin Can Bay has been recognised in the Wide Bay Integrated Transport Plan 2002-2020.
 The preparation of this transport plan involved extensive consultation with business, industry, government and the community in Wide Bay and was released in November 2002.

 State Boat Harbours are incorporated into the Environment and Heritage Protection’s (EHP) Queensland Coastal Plan via the single State Planning Policy 2013.